nuprl/MultiPL-E/index.md

 spectrum of language features, application areas, and popularity, allowing us to explore the impact of these factors on model performance.

-Here are some examples of translated problems in a selection of languages:
+Here are some examples of translated problems and Codex-generated solutions in a selection of languages:

 <div class="carousel">
   <ul class="slides">